 - Disintegrated Automation – Marketing automation technologies have gained significant popularity, but marketers are still unable to use such platforms to their full potential.
 The main reasons that are keeping them away are the complexities in process integration and trust in old practices.

 - Ensuring Personalization – Customer activities take place across several platforms — social, web, mobile, email, e-commerce and CRM; this makes it extremely challenging to understand the context of consumer’s interaction with the company, making personalization even difficult.

-How does a Data Management Platform help In Campaign Management?
+How a Data Management Platform Helps In Campaign Management?